screwdriver-cd/guide/docs/cluster-management/configure-api.md

             email: dev-null@screwdriver.cd # [Optional] Email for code checkout
             commentUserToken: A_BOT_GITHUB_PERSONAL_ACCESS_TOKEN # [Optional] Token for writing PR comments in Github, needs "public_repo" scope
             privateRepo: false # [Optional] Set to true to support private repo; will need read and write access to public and private repos (https://developer.github.com/v3/oauth/#scopes)
+            autoDeployKeyGeneration: false # Set to true to allow automatic generation of private and public deploy keys and add them to the build pipeline and github respectively
 ```

 If users want to use private repo, they also need to set up `SCM_USERNAME` and `SCM_ACCESS_TOKEN` as [secrets](../../user-guide/configuration/secrets) in their `screwdriver.yaml`.

 In order to enable [meta PR comments](../user-guide/metadata), you’ll need to create a bot user in Git with a personal access token with the `public_repo` scope.
 In Github, create a new user.
 Follow instructions to [create a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line), set the scope as `public_repo`.
 Copy this token and set it as `commentUserToken` in your `scms` settings in your [API config yaml](https://github.com/screwdriver-cd/screwdriver/blob/master/config/custom-environment-variables.yaml#L268-L269).

+###### Deploy Keys

+If users want to use deploy keys in their pipeline they have 2 options:
+* Enable automatic generation and handling of deploy keys as a part of the pipeline by using the `autoDeployKeyGeneration` flag in their `config/local.yaml`.
+With this flag enabled, the user will get an option to actually trigger the generation in the UI.
+* Manually generate the public and private key pair using `openssl genrsa -out jwt.pem 2048` and `openssl rsa -in jwt.pem -pubout -out jwt.pub`.
+Now add the public key as a deploy key to the repo.
+The private key needs to be **base64 encoded** and added as a secret `SD_SCM_DEPLOY_KEY` in the pipeline.
+Refer [secrets](../../user-guide/configuration/secrets) for adding secrets.

 ##### Bitbucket.org